msberends/AMR/README.md

 With the `MDRO` function (abbreviation of Multi Drug Resistant Organisms), you can check your isolates for exceptional resistance with country-specific guidelines or EUCAST rules.
 Currently guidelines for Germany and the Netherlands are supported.
 Please suggest addition of your own country here: [https://github.com/msberends/AMR/issues/new](https://github.com/msberends/AMR/issues/new?title=New%20guideline%20for%20MDRO&body=%3C--%20Please%20add%20your%20country%20code,%20guideline%20name,%20version%20and%20source%20below%20and%20remove%20this%20line--%3E).

-The functions to calculate microbial resistance use expressions that are not evaluated by R itself, but by alternative C++ code that is 25 to 30 times faster and uses less memory.
+The functions to calculate microbial resistance use expressions that are not evaluated by R itself, but by alternative C++ code that is 25 to 30 times faster than R and uses less memory.
 This is called *hybrid evaluation*.

 #### Read all changes and new functions in [NEWS.md](NEWS.md).